 Even if you’re generally high in Intellectual Humility, a given situation can spring you out of it.

-We all have triggers, and we all have memories and experiences that lead us to be overconfident in some areas—without us even realizing it.
+We all have memories and experiences that lead us to be overconfident in some areas—without us even realizing it.

-The best ways to increase your chances of always behaving with high intellectual humility is to learn about cognitive distortions and psychologically “prime” yourself to overcome them whether you see them coming or not.
+Once you’ve gotten a good grasp of the other 4 elements—Respect, Lack of Overconfidence, and Ego Separation—the best way to increase your chances of always behaving with high intellectual humility in a given situation is to learn about your cognitive distortions and psychologically “prime” yourself to overcome them whether you see them coming or not.

 Cognitive distortions are unhelpful patterns of thinking, or biases that prevent us from thinking clearly.
 They’re often very related to the fallacies we learned about in Lesson 2.9, and it’s natural to fall into them.